SpiralP/classicube-chat-bubbles-plugin/README.md

   - Make sure your ClassiCube is named "ClassiCube.exe" exactly and not something like "ClassiCube (1).exe"

 * `The specified procedure could not be found.
 (127)`
+* `The procedure entry point ... could not be located in the dynamic link library`
   - Try updating your ClassiCube from the launcher

 - `assertion failed: cell.borrow().is_none()`